bhim4078652/MIPS_32_SINGLE_CYCLE/README.md

 - 5) The data from the memory unit is written into the register file; the register destination is given by bits 20:16 of the instruction ($t1).

 ![App Screenshot](https://github.com/bhim4078652/MIPS_32_SINGLE_CYCLE/blob/main/images_req/LW.jpg).

+### Why single cycle implementation is not used today 🤔🤔